zappingseb/biopharma-app/README.md

 input data sets `biopsy` and `biopsy_numeric()`, as `biopsy_numeric` is a [reactive](https://shiny.rstudio.com/tutorial/written-tutorial/lesson6/).

-In this tutorial we will go through step 1-4 to enable building the app
+In this tutorial we will go through steps 1-4 to enable building the app

 ## The input data set

 The patients inside the data set were obtained from the University of Wisconsin Hospitals, Madison from Dr. William H. Wolberg.
-He assessed biopsies of breast tumours for 699 patients up to 15 July 1992; each of nine attributes has been scored on a scale of 1 to 10, and the outcome is also known.
+[He assessed biopsies of breast tumours for 699 patients](http://rexa.info/paper/781d2581b297dad058cf6f1be2a009144b5306fb) up to 15 July
+1992; each of nine attributes has been scored on a scale of 1 to 10, and the outcome is also known.
 There are 699 rows and 11 columns.